 Your mobile contains IoT sensors, your phone, therefore, knows when you are moving.
 It knows your position, the music you are listening to, what application you activate, the videos you are watching, it knows the sound of your voice, if you use a voice-activated app like Siri.
 The Uber driver has the same sensors, that’s why the Uber mobile application manages to offer you instant location-based services of drivers across the country with suitable prices.

 Despite the large number of studies carried out on this subject, encouraging the integration of IoT into industrial processes, the processes for developing IoT solutions reveal new levels of complexity and confusion.

 Many retail companies are turning to IoT for added security and theft protection.
-The IoT can help the company in the areas of marketing, communication, transactions and much more.
+The IoT can help the company in the areas of marketing, communication, transactions, and much more.
 For example, apps can improve the individual customer experience by sending personalized offers to smartphones and enabling payments by mobile phone, which is safer than the traditional wallet.
 This is one such example of IoT.

 IoT applications in healthcare are revolutionizing the industry.
-It is possible to reduce costs, the dependence of medical personnel on patients and increases the quality of care.
+It is possible to reduce costs, and the dependence of medical personnel on patients and increase the quality of care.
 According to the Economy Intelligence Unit, $36 billion will be saved in 2018 thanks to the advancement of IoT which will both free up hospital spaces and give patients the means to treat themselves at home.
-One such example is health trackers.
+This is also one such example of IoT.